Habit? Or Something More Harmful?

-Keratoconus, or KC, is a progressive eye disease that may lead to significant vision loss.
+KC is a progressive eye disease that can lead to significant vision loss.
 And the simple, reflexive act of rubbing your eyes may be both a cause of keratoconus, and a symptom.
 Early diagnosis is important.

 See if it COULD be KC

 Keratoconus, or KC, is an underdiagnosed, and progressive eye disease in which the cornea (the clear layer on the front of your eye) thins and weakens over time, causing a cone-like bulge to form, oftentimes distorting vision.

 If you rub your eyes and are experiencing vision changes, make the connection.
 See the symptoms!

 Your vision may continue to get worse, so early detection matters.

 With a diagnosis, you can take action sooner rather than later